Sirius9841/excel-automation-toolkit/README.md

 One file contains `customer_city`, while the other contains `discount_code`.
 Both files also include a few duplicates and missing values.

-The toolkit combines the files without dropping either column, guides the user through the cleaning decisions, and produces a final dataset that can be reviewed or shared.
+The toolkit combines the files without dropping either column, guides the user through the cleaning decisions and produces a final dataset that can be reviewed and shared.

 ## Output Files